Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Methodology

 Considering the prevalence of skip connections in modern deep learning, we incorporate their weights.
-Following the data flow, we concatenate the weights of the skip connection path as additional features to the feature vector of the node where it merges with the main path, as depicted in Figure~\ref{fig:weight_graph}b.
+Following the data flow, we concatenate the weights of the skip connection path as additional features to the feature vector of the node where it merges with the main path, as depicted in Appendix Figure~\ref{app:whole_weight_flow}c.
 Consequently, the entire model weights are structured as a weight graph with heterogeneous node features, where the total number of nodes equals the sum of the output neurons/channels across all layers.
 We normalize weights based on input-output node pairs and biases based on nodes.

 The proposed weight graph aggregates weights to nodes.
 This not only captures inherent connection relationships but also significantly reduces computational overhead compared to maintaining dense edge features.
-This organization method is applicable to models of any architecture, as demonstrated in Section~\ref{sec:extensibility}.
+This organization method is applicable to most architectures (Section~\ref{sec:extensibility}).